codio/site/source/blog/articles/2014/01/server-side-development.html.md

 ### Runtime

 Every project will also allow you to access your running processes via a public facing domain name.
 For example, if you want to run a Ruby on Rails server over port 3000, just install Rails and start the Rails server.
-Then point your browser to `YOURPROJECT.USERNAME.codio.com:3000`.
+Then from the Preview menu (the right hand button) select `Box URL` to open in your browser.
 We will allow the port range `1024-9999` for your own services.

 ---